ihh/bracery/README.md

 <!--DEMO--> <em> <a style="float:right;" href="http://htmlpreview.github.io/?https://github.com/ihh/bracery/blob/master/web/demo.html#%5Bnew_mood%3D%3Ehappy%7Csad%7Cangry%7C%5Bvery%7Cslightly%5D%20bored%5D%0A%5Bmood%3A%23new_mood%23%5D%0AI%20feel%20%23mood%23.%20And%20when%20I'm%20%23mood%23%2C%20then%20%23mood%23%20is%20all%20I%20feel.%0AMaybe%20tomorrow%2C%20I'll%20be%20%23new_mood%23%3F">Try this</a> </em>

-Many more details of the language are available in the following sections.
+More details of the language are available in the following sections.

 # Technical details